Hits Radio Cornwall

-Pirate FM is an Independent Local Radio station owned and operated by Bauer and based in Cornwall.
-The station forms part of the Hits Radio network, although its entire output and playlist is locally produced and takes no network programming.
+Hits Radio Cornwall, formerly Pirate FM, is an Independent Local Radio station owned and operated by Bauer Media Audio UK as part of the Hits Radio network.
+It broadcasts to Cornwall and West Devon on DAB.

-As of December 2022, the station broadcasts to a weekly audience of 138,000 according to RAJAR.
+As of September 2024, the station broadcasts to a weekly audience of 88,000 according to RAJAR.

 Background

 The station was launched in 1992 under the name of Pirate FM 102 with the voice of breakfast presenter Roger Day (a well-known ex-pirate DJ from Radio Caroline and Radio North Sea International).
-The station's launch Chief Executive was Mike Powell who specified digital technology so advanced at the time that it was featured on the BBC science programme, Tomorrow's World.
+The station's launch Chief Executive was Mike Powell, who specified digital technology so advanced at the time that it was featured on the BBC science programme, Tomorrow's World.

 Much of the early success of the station was due to the technical expertise of the first managing director Richard Lawley, who was also a graduate electronic engineer.
 He was succeeded by the station's initial sales director Joseph Swain.
 The station has also won numerous awards including 'Station of the Year' (in the 300,000 to 1 million potential audience category) at the 2003 and 2006 Sony Radio Academy awards.

 In September 2005, the station's branding changed from The Southwest's Pirate FM to Cornwall's Pirate FM.
 Listenership appears to have increased in Cornwall following the move, however it reduced their audience in West Devon (including Plymouth, where Pirate FM had a separate office and studio prior to the rebrand).
 From "Quarter 4" 2006 Pirate FM's survey area (TSA) was reduced by removing Plymouth & most of West Devon, thus reducing the potential audience significantly but focusing on the core Cornish audience.
 Pirate FM remains as the number one station by audience reach despite the increased competition.